GregFJr/ManageMint/README.md

 # License
-ManageMint is an open-source project licensed under the MIT License.
-For more details, see the LICENSE.md file.
+ManageMint is an unlicensed open-source project

 # Sreenshot